rangle/angular-ssr/README.md

 			* Alternatively, you can build an application whose sole purpose is to do server-side rendering at build-time.
 This application will produce some static pre-rendered application content and then exit.
 This use-case makes sense if your application will not need to do *on-demand* server-side rendering.
 Let's say for example you just have an application with a few routes (`/a`, `/b`, `/c`, etc.).
 In this case, since all routes are known in advance and none of them take any URL parameters, we can just pre-render each route at build time and spit out some `.html` files.
 			* Let's say that your application **does** need on-demand rendering, though.
 For example, you are writing a blog application that has URLs like `/blog/post/1`, `/blog/user/3`, etc. In this case, you will need to do on-demand server-side rendering.
 No problem!
 In this use-case, it makes sense to build a small HTTP server using express or koa and to write a few lines of code to integrate with `angular-ssr`.
 Then from inside your server, you can demand render and cache particular routes with arguments like `/blog/post/1`.
 I will show you some examples of how to do this below.

-# The simplest possible case: an Angular CLI application with no built-in HTTP server and no need for on-demand rendering
+# The simplest possible case: an application with no built-in HTTP server and no need for on-demand rendering

-If your application was generated by `ng new` and does not use any custom webpack configuration, then you will be able to use the `ng-render` CLI tooll to automatically pre-render your application routes into static `.html` files.
+If it makes sense for you to render your application at build time as a performance optimization (ie., your application does not contain lots of dynamic content that is not available at build time, or which is subject to change after the build), then the `ng-render` CLI tool is probably what you want.
+You simply run `ng build` or `npm run build` as normal, and then invoke `./node_modules/.bin/ng-render` (after `npm install angular-ssr --save` of course).
+This will render your application routes into static `.html` files.
 It is worth emphasizing that this use case is the easiest, but also the least flexible.
 If you need on-demand rendering, or if you have custom webpack configurations, then you should skip down to the examples below as they will cover your use-case better than this section.

-But, in the event that you do have a simple `ng cli` application, you can give `angular-ssr` a whirl just by doing:
+To give `ng-render` a shot, just do:

 ```sh
 npm install angular-ssr --save